 I’m also co-founder and editor of Legal Voice, an online magazine aimed at the legal aid profession and legal not-for-profit sector.
 The idea was for an online magazine as well as a resource to help the sector survive the impact of the 2013 legal aid (LASPO) cuts.

 Over the course of 2018/19, I am working on a research project on the impact of austerity on the justice system (Justice in a Time of Austerity) with Dr Daniel Newman of Cardiff University.
 I’m interviewing people up and down the country about their experience of the justice system.
 It is a collaboration between Cardiff University, the Justice Gap supported by the City law firm Ashurst and the barristers chambers Garden Court.
 There will be a book in 2020.

 I taught in Winchester University’s journalism department for three years (2015 to 2018).
-I designed and taught the ‘introduction to journalism’ and ‘feature writing’ modules at Winchester University, as well as teaching news reporting.
-This year I also taught in criminology department for its ‘Introduction to miscarriages’ of justice module.
+I designed and taught the ‘introduction to journalism’ and ‘feature writing’ modules, as well as teaching news reporting.
+In 2018 I taught in criminology department for its ‘Introduction to miscarriages’ of justice module.

 I was senior fellow in access to justice at Lincoln University (2012 to 2015) and I am a patron of Hackney Community Law Centre.
 I am also on the advisory committee for the Centre for Criminal Appeals which investigates miscarriages and the Criminal Cases Review Commission’s stakeholder group.